 Technical Plenary participation

+In this Article, the term attend is used to indicate the right to be present at a meeting of the TP; the term participate is used to indicate a right to provide input and engage in discussion; the term vote is used to indicate the right to take part in decision-making activities, including, if necessary, casting a vote.
+The right to vote includes the rights to participate and attend.
+The right to participate includes the right to attend.

-The following shall have a right to participate in the Technical Plenary:
+The following shall have a right to vote in the TP:

+a representative of each Member admitted by a Partner Type 1 (not counting the Chair and Vice-Chair unless casting the vote on behalf of his/her Membership);

-Representatives of members of participating Partner Type 1 (i.e. Members );
+a representative of each Partner Type 2.

+The following shall have a right to participate in the TP:

+Representatives of Members;

-Representatives of Partner Type 1;
+Typically, a maximum of five representatives of each Partner Type 1;

-Representatives of Partner Type 2;
+A maximum of three representatives of each Partner Type 2.

-Representatives of Observers;

-Representatives of Guests.
+The following shall have a right to attend the TP:

+A maximum of one representatives of each observer invited by the TP Chair;

-TP and TWG election of Chair and Vice Chair
+TP and WG election of Chair and Vice Chair

 TP elections

-Regular elections shall be held every two years in the first semester of odd numbered years in the Technical Plenary and its Technical Specification Groups.
+Regular elections shall be held every two years in the first semester of odd numbered years in the Technical Plenary.
+(Note: We start the term from 2013, then.)

-The TSG Chair and Vice Chair shall be elected by the Technical Specification Group from amongst the Member representatives.
-Each TSG shall elect a maximum of three Vice Chair.
+The TP Chair and Vice Chair shall be elected by the Technical Plenary from amongst the Member representatives.
+The TP shall elect a maximum of three Vice Chair.
+The Chair and Vice Chair(s) of the TP shall be confirmed by the SC.

 A candidate for election shall provide a letter of support from the Member that he/she represents.
 Nominations may be made up to the point when an election takes place.

+The election to the office of Chair and Vice Chair is a personal one, not directly tied to a person's employer.

 The Chair and the Vice Chair shall be elected for a two-year term of office.
 The Chair and Vice Chair may offer themselves for election for a second consecutive term.
 Exceptionally, they may offer themselves for further consecutive terms, subject to the following:

-A two week deadline that expires at noon Central European Time on the Friday which falls between 20 and 14 days prior to the first day of the meeting at which elections are due to be held shall be established.
+A two week deadline that expires at noon Greenwich Mean Time (GMT) on the Friday which falls between 20 and 14 days prior to the first day of the meeting at which elections are due to be held shall be established.

-A Chair is not permitted to stand for another consecutive term if another candidate is announced via the oneM2M web site or via the relevant oneM2M email reflector prior to this deadline.
+A Chair is not permitted to stand for another consecutive term only if another candidate is announced via the oneM2M web site or via the relevant oneM2M email reflector prior to this deadline.

 A Chair is not permitted to stand for another consecutive term until after this deadline.